Onuorah-Joshua-Nwani/FinergyCloud_Deployment/replit.md

   - Moved all KPI cards from main dashboard to dedicated KPI section for cleaner layout
   - Organized KPI page with primary metrics, performance metrics, and additional insights
   - Included interactive charts and detailed analytics on dedicated KPI page
-- **Clean Dashboard**: Removed KPI cards from main dashboard for streamlined mobile experience
+- **Clean Dashboard**: Removed KPI cards and duplicate charts from main dashboard for streamlined mobile experience
   - Focused dashboard on Quick Actions and Recent Projects for better mobile usability
   - Enhanced Quick Action buttons with improved mobile responsiveness and touch-friendly design
   - Added KPI Dashboard to navigation menu for easy access across the application
+  - Removed Portfolio Analytics and Investment Performance charts from main dashboard (available on KPI page)

 ### Current Status
 - **Authentication**: Fully operational Replit authentication with secure session management